jupyter/nbconvert/docs/source/execute_api.rst

     The option to specify **kernel_name** is new in nbconvert 4.2.
-    When not specified or when using nbconvert <4.2, the default python kernel is chosen.
+    When not specified or when using nbconvert <4.2, the default Python kernel is chosen.

 To actually run the notebook we call the method ``preprocess``::